Jon Crowcroft: Career and research

 Crowcroft has also done research in theoretical network science, particularly in the area of Turing switches, and he has suggested to replace general-purpose computers acting as network switches with specially-built hardware dedicated to packet switching, as well as using optical technology for the same purpose.

+He is a director of the Matrix Foundation.

 Awards and honours

 Crowcroft was elected a Fellow of the Royal Society in 2013.
 His nomination reads: